 NOW THEREFORE BE IT RESOLVED THAT:

-The Board has considered: (i) the proposed items; (ii) the factual findings and recommendations of District Staff and the Program Management Office regarding the proposed items identified above and as set forth in Exhibits A-1; (iii) the statements and recommendations of Vantage Technology Consulting Group (“Technology Engineer”) as set forth in Exhibits B-1; and (iv) the Legal Memorandum of outside legal counsel (Exhibit C-1), and hereby adopts the findings and conclusions in all of the foregoing as the Board’s own findings and conclusions;
+The Board has considered: (i) the proposed item; (ii) the factual findings and recommendations of District Staff and the Program Management Office regarding the proposed item identified above and as set forth in Exhibit A-1; (iii) the statements and recommendations of Vantage Technology Consulting Group (“Technology Engineer”) as set forth in Exhibit B-1; and (iv) the Legal Memorandum of outside legal counsel (Exhibit C-1), and hereby adopts the findings and conclusions in all of the foregoing as the Board’s own findings and conclusions;

-The Board accepts and approves the recommendations submitted by District Staff, the PMO; Steinberg Hart (Architects); and outside legal counsel;
+The Board accepts and approves the recommendations submitted by District Staff, the PMO; the Technology Engineer; and outside legal counsel;

-The Board finds and approves, as an exception pursuant to Public Contract Code Section 3400 (c) (2), as stated above, the items identified herein above and its/their subsequent and/or replacement: model, part number, or system from the specified manufacturer, for use in the District’s Measure MM projects, for all projects District-wide, regardless of funding line(s); and
+The Board finds and approves, as an exception pursuant to Public Contract Code Section 3400 (c) (2), as stated above, the item identified herein above and its/their subsequent and/or replacement: model, part number, or system from the specified manufacturer, for use in the District’s Measure MM projects, for all projects District-wide, regardless of funding line(s); and

-The Board directs District Staff and the PMO to include a copy of this Resolution in all future procurement Notices Inviting Bids and/or Requests for Proposals that will involve said items for District Measure MM projects, and for all projects District-wide.
+The Board directs District Staff and the PMO to include a copy of this Resolution in all future procurement Notices Inviting Bids and/or Requests for Proposals that will involve said item for District Measure MM projects, and for all projects District-wide.

-DATED, SIGNED AND APPROVED this 26th day of August 2020.
+DATED, SIGNED AND APPROVED this 20th day of August 2020.